-In a series of 13 tutorials, you'll go from beginner to expert in coding with Replit.
+In this series of tutorials, you'll go from beginner to expert in coding with Replit.
 While these lessons are designed to be taken in order, they each make sense on their own too, so feel free to jump in wherever looks the most interesting to you.

 In this section of the course, you'll learn the basic of Replit.
 But that doesn't mean you won't build some fun stuff along the way.